hayeah/ruby-bootcamp-mongoid/05-implement-crud.md

 Should be able to create a record: model collection:
     Model.collection_name
-      should use active support's titleize method
+      should use active support's tableize method
     Model.collection
       should return a model's collection
 ```